 The New Weiterbildungszeit From 2026: Stricter Rules

 Since 1 January 2026 the Weiterbildungszeit has been in force, and the funded benefit is now called the continuing education allowance (Weiterbildungsbeihilfe).
-At its core the idea stays the same: leave or a reduction in hours for further education, financially supported through the AMS (the public employment service).
+At its core the idea stays the same: leave for further education, financially supported through the AMS.
 The requirements, however, have been tightened noticeably.

 These are the most important changes compared with the old educational leave: